 There you go!
-The complete guide to Malaysia for 14 days on a budget!
+The complete guide to spending 14 days in Malaysia on a budget!
 If you want to add Singapore to your itinerary as well, you can check out my Singapore and Malaysia itinerary guide.
 Let me know in the comments below if you enjoyed reading this Malaysia itinerary and which cities you’re more excited to explore!
-And if you have any other recommendations feel free to share them!
+And if you have any other recommendations feel free to share them below!